All Episodes

 I think you understand that, John.

-The polls have gone through the roof for Trump because people, especially with independent voters, and especially in swing states, I could show you numbers that nobody has ever seen numbers like this before.
+The polls have gone through the roof for Trump because people, especially with independent voters, and especially in swing states, I can show you numbers that nobody has ever seen numbers like this before.

-So the impeachment is a hoax, it's a sham.
+So the impeachment is a hoax.

 It started a long time ago, probably before I came down the escalator with the future first lady.